~ 7 min read · Updated July 2026

 Procedure:

-- Award is final and binding.
+- The award is final and binding.

 We recommend selecting a panel of three arbitrators to ensure neutrality and confidence in complex cases.

-3. Interim Measures: Options & Risks
+Interim Measures: Options and Risks

 While international arbitration allows for interim relief, enforceability is often problematic: